 Subsequent Events: ASC 855-10, Subsequent Events, requires additional disclosure for events or transactions that occur after the balance sheet date.
-Subsequent to the year end, in March 2023, the Organization received notification on the forgiveness of PPP Note (see Note H).
-The Organization had no other material subsequent events as of April 19.
-2023, which is the date the financial statements were available to be issued.
+Subsequent to the year end, the Organization entered into a new lease agreement (see Note I).
+The Organization had no other material subsequent events as of April 17, 2024, which is the date the financial statements were available to be issued.
 The Organization has not evaluated subsequent events after this date in the consolidated financial statements presented.